-If you would like to submit a question, it can be e-mail to Amy LaBarr (firstname.lastname@example.org; admin over counseling at The Summit Church).
+If you would like to submit a question, it can be e-mailed to Summit’s admin over counseling at firstname.lastname@example.org (please note this is an administrative account; no individual or family counsel is provided through e-mail).
 Please limit your questions to 3-7 sentences.
 This is not a forum for to request or receive counseling.
-No responses will be sent to questions other those selected for a video response.
+No responses will be sent to questions other than those selected for a video response.

 Here is a list of my top 9 vlogs from 2013.
 Click the heading to see the post.
 I’ve included the question for you to get a better understanding of the discussion.

 Some people tell me I’m angry other people say I’m bitter.
 I don’t know the difference.
 It used to just make me mad and I’d tell people to mind their own business.
 Now I realize, whether I’m angry or bitter, I’m not happy and I want to change.
 My question is, “What is the difference in anger and bitterness?
 Is one just about old hurts and the other about new stuff?
 If there is a difference in the to emotions, is there a difference in how change happens?”

 What initially motivated you to write a booklet on burnout?
 What is burnout, anyway, I don’t think I’ve ever understood the term?
 What causes burnout?
 What are some of the main take aways from this booklet?What else is in the booklet?